-Current Time Enter the current time of this wireless router or click the Copy Computer Time button to synchronize the time with the connected computer automatically.
+Current Time Enter the current time of this wireless router or click the Copy Computer Time button to insert the time automatically.
 Time Zone Select Select the local time zone from the pull-down menu.
 Enable NTP client update Check to enable NTP (Network Time Protocol Server) client update function.
 Automatically Adjust Daylight Saving Check the box to enable this function.
 NTP server Manual IP setting You may choose to select NTP server from the pull-down menu or enter an IP address of a specific server manually.
 Apply Change After completing the settings on this page, click Apply Change button to save current settings.
 Reset Click Reset button to restore to default values.
 Refresh Click Refresh button to renew current time.